solgenomics/d3-pedigree-tree/README.md

 ![example #1](readme_assets/header_image.png)

 D3-Pedigree-Tree is a [D3.js]() plugin which adds a layout for visualizing multi-parental trees ([DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)s) as pedigree trees with grouped siblings.
 It was developed in order to ease the visualization of complicated pedigree trees.
+An example of its use is [solgenomics/BrAPI-Pedigree-Viewer](https://github.com/solgenomics/BrAPI-Pedigree-Viewer).

 #### Sorting